 I would see myself as so powerful that I could bloody my invincible father, which would be a terrifying idea.
 That shame and fear would be so much

-that I might well push it away (as we all do with those uncomfortable feelings) by going numb and looking like I didn't care.
-Or by getting angry.
+that I might well push it away (as we all do with uncomfortable feelings) by going numb and looking like I didn't care.
+Or by getting even more angry.

 That's what any normal kid does in timeout.
-They don't sit there determining to become a better person, and even if they do, the result is to stuff
+They don't use the time considering how to become a better person, and even if they do, the result is to stuff

 the feelings that led them to lash out to begin with.
 (Here's a whole article about Timeouts.)